joagre/ratatoskr/ideas/satie.md

 ### Enumeration -- `a.b`

-The enumeration defintion introduces named constants, improving code readability and maintainability.
+The enumeration definition introduces named constants, improving code readability and maintainability.
 A named constant can optionally have a value of any type.